 For example, a roofing company should have a real roof repair page before building pages for every nearby town.
 A plumbing company should have a real emergency plumbing page before creating a dozen location variants.

-StrivStudio's contractor website design work starts with that first-screen clarity and service structure because rankings do not help if the page does not convert.
+StrivStudio's contractor website design work starts with first-screen clarity and service structure so search visitors can understand the offer and choose an appropriate next step.

 How to Use City Pages Without Doorway Risk